ygz213/Real-file.extnsn/README.md

-**1.** Find `except (FileNotFoundError, subprocess.CalledProcessError):` in the code **2.** Change it as `except (FileNotFoundError, subprocess.CalledProcessError, PermissionError) :` **3.** Problem is fixed now.
+**1.** Find `except (FileNotFoundError, subprocess.CalledProcessError):` in the code **2.** Change it as `except (FileNotFoundError, subprocess.CalledProcessError, PermissionError) :` **3.** Problem is now fixed.
 This is pre-added on next versions of Python.

 Source: <https://bugs.python.org/issue41005>